dustinrouillard/tiktok-embeds/README.md

 - `https://vm.tiktok.com/ZMRjsP94a`
 - `https://tiktok.com/@momma_mandy_plus7/video/6992363023767850246`

-Right now this only seems to work in Discord, but that's where it's used most so I'll work on getting other apps working later on.
+Right now the embeds are confirmed working in Discord, and Telegram.

 Runs in Cloudflare Workers, deployed with Wrangler, makes it snappy.